 Day 3 Pan de Azucar

-A botanically rich national park with large cacti populations and there should be abundant Argyll radiate, showy blue Nolana rupestris, yellow Cistanthe littoralis, Cristaria spp, and more.
+A botanically rich national park with large cacti populations and there should be abundant Argylia radiata, showy blue Nolana rupestris, yellow Cistanthe littoralis, Cristaria spp, and more.
 The diminutive Eriosyce oederi occurs here, only revealing its’ whereabouts by its lovely pale yellow flowers.
 We will walk up to a fine view point along the coast and see big colonies of Copiapoa cinerea too.
 Overnight Copiapo.

 Taking a cross country route we’ll see varies displays en route to a low pass with Alstroemeria magnifica, A. philippii, A. schizanthoides and pink forms of A. diluta.
 Hidden among the rocks are the lovely little cactus Eriosyce heldreichiana too.
-Overnight La Serena.
+Overnight Socos.

-The national park of Fray Jorge preserves a precious fragment of laurel forest nurtured by the frequent fogs.
-This are is good for Alstroemeria diluta.
+This area is good for Alstroemeria diluta.
 Nearby Mina Talca has many Puya chilensis which should be in flower with towering torches of yellow-green flowers, Alstroemeria magnifica, Leucocoryne purpurea and cliff tops covered in bushy white Ambrosia, blue Nolana and interesting cacti.
 Overnight Socos.

 Day 9 Cuesta La Espina & Pichidangui

-Hopefully the localised Placea amoena will have started flowering and unusual Tropaeolum hookeri should be in bloom with Calydorea ixioides and the unusual orchid Bipinnula fimbriata.
+Hopefully the localised Placea amoena will have started flowering and the dainty yellow bells of Tropaeolum hookeri should be in bloom with Calydorea ixioides and the unusual orchid Bipinnula fimbriata.
 With luck lovely Alstroemeria peregrina might have started flowering too, though it is early for this species.
 South of here the season will only just be starting.
 Overnight Santiago Airport.

 International return flights.